 - Adaptable (you will be part of a diverse team and will work and live in a new culture);

-- Interested in participating in MIT-Brazil GTL for 2 consecutive years (a commitment is highly valued)
+- Interested in participating in MISTI Brazil GTL for 2 consecutive years (a commitment is highly valued)

 - Experienced in teaching beginner-level English speakers (highly valued for select placements).